FortiGate

 Description

-This article describes how to configure automation stitch to make backups using TFTP over IPSec tunnel.
+This article describes configuring automation stitches to make backups using TFTP over an IPSec tunnel.

 Solution

-From GUI, go to Security Fabric -> Automation and select 'Create New'.
+Create an Automation Stitch as per the picture below.
+Go to Security Fabric -> Automation from GUI and select 'Create New'.

 The IP address is a host over the IPsec where the backups are being done.